 Landscapes and place play out in Solange’s lyrics, melodies and beats.
 Embracing the philosophy that work encompasses the space it is made in, she wrote the lyrics for A Seat at the Table in New Iberia, Louisiana, where her grandparents once lived.
 Speaking on America’s National Public Radio, Solange described how she wanted to reclaim that space.
 “I wanted to be able to go back as a descendant of my grandparents and stake my claim and create work that honoured them—they built their home there, their family there.
 They were really grounded there.
 And there was a series of really, really awful events, where essentially, in the middle of the night, they got pushed out of town.”
 With this, Solange writes as a way to connect to her lineage and her roots and to speak for a collection of voices.

-Like A Seat at the Table, which includes powerful and personal spoken interludes, the Seventy States digital dossier is a slow journey that is best experienced in full.
+Like A Seat at the Table, which includes powerful spoken interludes, the Seventy States digital dossier is a slow journey that is best experienced in full.
 The interaction is a subtle play on a map, with simple lines guiding the viewer onto the next clip and down the page.
 It is a gentle interaction with layered beats and words that appear to have been taken directly from a laptop but have been scattered, flipped and shaped.
 Solange’s distinct voice creates a controlled groove while black women move and dance to what are now internationally recognisable beats.
 The pertinence of the lyrics and the position of the viewer/listener are reframed from the album for this collaboration, while they accompany a salient and timely exhibition.